tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - AZ failure will result in ECS container failure
 - In fargate mode containers use ENI's in a VPC
 - Services can be used to achieve a similar architecture to auto scaling groups

+##### DR - Lambda

+- Lambda can run in public or private mode
+- VPC Lambda functions are allocated an ENI in each subnet
+- Failure of an AZ will result in other subnets being used
+- Public Lambda functions operate from all AZs in a region
+- A region failure would be required to impact service